bluesover/transio/SECURITY.md

 We take security seriously.
 If you discover a vulnerability:

 ### Private Disclosure (Preferred)
-1. **Email**: Create an issue at [github.com/bluesover/transio.org/issues](https://github.com/bluesover/transio.org/issues) marked as "Security"
+1. **GitHub Issues**: Create an issue at [github.com/bluesover/transio/issues](https://github.com/bluesover/transio/issues) marked as "Security"
 2. **Include**:
    - Description of the vulnerability
    - Steps to reproduce